ismatfarjana/Game/readme.md

 -git clone git@github.com:ismatfarjana/Game.git

 ## How to use
+* Open terminal in mac or pc.
+* Check if ruby is installed or not.
+* If not, Install ruby.
-* User need to run the game file with a argument beside it.
+* Run the game file with a argument beside it.`

+  Like this:
+` ruby main.rb <argument>`
+* In this case argument will be the number of round user wants to play the game.